anzenker/master_thesis_anzenker_2025/docs/commands.md

 <a name="polya"></a>
 ### 1.7.
 Poly(A) tail trimming **[/python/scripts/polyA_pattern_detection.py]**
 ONT direct RNA sequencing data includes poly(A) tails.
 Trimming them is not necessary when the raw reads are mapped to a reference genome, as they will be soft-clipped by minimap2.
-But as reconstruction of a transcriptome for a non-model organism still is quite experimental, trimming the poly(A) tails helped reconstruct a de novo transcriptome without a reference genome (e.g., with RNAbloom [https://github.com/bcgsc/RNA-Bloom]), as differing tail length can influence the overlap between reads.
+However, it was observed that trimming the poly(A) tails was helpful for the reconstruction of a de novo transcriptome without a reference genome (e.g., using RNAbloom [https://github.com/bcgsc/RNA-Bloom]), as differing tail lengths can influence the overlap between reads.
-There are different available tools, such as dorado --estimate_polyA and Nanopolish, which are developed to detect poly(A) tail length, but poly(A) trimming was not found to be a common usage tool.
+There are different available tools, such as dorado --estimate_polyA and Nanopolish, which are developed to detect poly(A) tail length, but poly(A) trimming was not found to be a standard usage tool.
-In this repository, I provide a custom script developed during the project to detect poly(A) tail by AAA pattern and to trim the sequences with this knowledge.
-It is important to note that this is not a validated tool.
-The python script relies on the idea of detecting a AAAA pattern of a specified length (default=10).
+In this repository, I provide a custom script developed during the project to detect poly(A) tails by the AAA pattern and to trim the sequences based on this knowledge.
+It is important to note that this is not a validated tool!
+The Python script relies on the concept of detecting a AAAA pattern of a specified length (default: 10).
 Patterns are detected at the beginning, the middle, and the end of reads.
-Redundant detections of middle pattern detections with the start and end detection are removed.
+Redundant detections of middle pattern detections, including those with start and end detection, are removed.
 Start and end patterns are simply trimmed off.
-Middle patterns are checked if they are followed by a nucleotide sequence of < 20nt, and then they are always considered as poly(A) end patterns.
-(This is because it was noticed that more than a few reads showed poly(A) middle patterns, which seemed to be tails as they were followed by a small number of not A nucleotides)
-It is important to notice that this is not a validated script, but it was tested by the best knowledge with the data in this project, and in these cases, it produced reliable detection and trimming.
+Middle patterns are checked if a nucleotide sequence of < 20nt follows them, and then they are always considered as poly(A) end patterns.
+(This is because it was noticed that more than a few reads showed poly(A) middle patterns, which seemed to be tails, as a small number of non-A nucleotides followed them).
+I want to point out that this is not a validated script; however, it was tested using the best available knowledge with the data from this project, and in these cases, it produced reliable detection and trimming.

 - input: raw_reads.fastq
 - output: overview.tsv, raw_reads_noA.fasta